In Exercises 1–4, the sample size n, probability of success p, an... | Channels for Pearson+

 Step 1: Recall the rule for using a normal distribution to approximate a binomial distribution.
 The approximation is valid if both np ≥ 5 and nq ≥ 5, where n is the sample size, p is the probability of success, and q is the probability of failure.

-Step 2: Calculate np using the formula np = n × p.
-Substitute n = 24 and p = 0.85 into the formula to compute np.
+Step 2: Calculate np by multiplying the sample size n by the probability of success p.
+Use the formula: np = n × p.

-Step 3: Calculate nq using the formula nq = n × q.
-Substitute n = 24 and q = 0.15 into the formula to compute nq.
+Step 3: Calculate nq by multiplying the sample size n by the probability of failure q.
+Use the formula: nq = n × q.

-Step 4: Check whether both np ≥ 5 and nq ≥ 5.
-If both conditions are satisfied, then the normal distribution can be used to approximate the binomial distribution.
+Step 4: Check whether both conditions np ≥ 5 and nq ≥ 5 are satisfied.
+If both conditions are met, the normal approximation can be used; otherwise, it cannot.

 Verified video answer for a similar problem: